flutter/engine/tools/gen_web_locale_keymap/README.md

 we really don't see it being removed any time foreseeable.
 Also, although keyCode is infamous for being platform-dependent, for letter keys it is always equal to the letter character.
-Therefore such conflicting cases are all mapped to a special value, 0x01, indicating "use keyCode".
+Therefore such conflicting cases are all mapped to a special value, `kUseKeyCode`, indicating "use keyCode".

 Moreover, to reduce the size of the map, we noticed there are certain patterns that can be easily represented by some if statements.
 These patterns are extracted as the so-called "heuristic mapper".
 This reduces the map from over 1600 entries to ~450 entries.

+To further reduce the package size overhead, the map is encoded into a string that is decoded at run time.
+This reduces the package size over by 33% at the cost of code complexity.